50 million people worldwide have dementia, and 60-70% of those have Alzheimer’s.

 The Types of Dementia—Separating the Poodles from the Chihuahuas

-Dementia can be scary—both in bark and bite—no matter what the species, for both the person who has it and the ones who love him.
+Dementia can be scary—both in bark and bite—no matter what the species, for both the person who has it and the ones who love them.

 So why does it matter if you know what kind it is?